liberborn/extapp/README.md

 Sencha.cmd is the ultimate tool to work with ExtJS applications.

 Extapp is about something different.
+It is probably more like the alternative of JS Compiler module built in Sencha.cmd.
 - excluding native **'Ext'** sources
 - working in non-conflict way
 - deployment friendly